Grand pensionary: History

 The grand pensionary also took care of the total correspondence of the Estates.
 He thus handled communications with lower administrative bodies, the other provinces of the Republic, the States General of the Netherlands, and foreign powers.
 This means his function combined elements of the duties performed by modern ministers of internal and foreign affairs.
 Letters to the Estates could be read by all the members.
 Therefore, messages of a more secretive nature were sent to the grand pensionary personally.
 Large parts of the correspondence of the various grand pensionaries have been preserved, forming an important source of information for later historians.
 The diplomatic contacts of the Republic were in principle managed by the States General.
 However, they were ill-equipped to receive and entertain envoys with the pomposity needed in the seventeenth century to avoid offending foreign rulers.
 In practice, this was delegated to the court of the stadtholder of Holland, who also resided at The Hague.
 When no stadtholder was appointed, the grand pensionary received envoys.
+He was obliged to live at The Hague.

+The grand pensionary had a complex relation with the States General.
+The States of Holland convened at 09:00 and 16:00; around noon he left to attend the nearby session of the States General and "direct" the delegation of Holland in its deliberations with the delegates of the other six provinces.
+This was further complicated by a system of special commissions or besognes.
+Foreign relations, the army and the navy e.g. each had a special commission, the members of which were selected from the States of Holland.
+The grand pensionary was obliged to attend the commission sessions and "prepare" their resolutions.
+However, the States General also had commissions on the same policy terrains that were attended by the grand pensionary as well.
+Often, their resolutions were copied verbatim from the Hollandic commission resolutions.

 The Batavian Republic of 1795 first abolished the office but in the last year of the Batavian Commonwealth, 1805–1806, the title had to be reinstituted on orders of Napoleon as part of a number of measures to strengthen the executive power; Rutger Jan Schimmelpenninck thus functioned for a short time as the last grand pensionary.
 He officially functioned as a president of the entire Republic, not just of Holland.
 In June 1806, Carel de Vos van Steenwijk was for two weeks acting grand pensionary as part of a transitional arrangement.

 The most famous and significant grand pensionary was Johan de Witt, who held the office between 1653 and 1672.
 Johan van Oldenbarnevelt, who played a crucial role in the Dutch struggle for independence equalled him in influence, though he held the position when it was still called land's advocate.